shitohana/Alembic/README.md

 3. **Integration with Analysis Pipelines**: Use as a component in bioinformatics workflows to augment raw data with contextual information.

 4. **Metadata Standardization**: Extract entities from free-text descriptions and connect them to standard database identifiers.

-## Scaling

-For production deployments:
-- Consider using Kubernetes for orchestration
-- Add a Redis cache to reduce API calls to NCBI
-- Implement a dedicated database for storing processed results
-- Deploy multiple instances of each service behind a load balancer

 ## License